Pearl (X): Reception and legacy

 The character of Pearl was also positively received by critics.
 Clark Collins of Entertainment Weekly deemed the character of Pearl one of the "greatest horror roles" of 2022.
 Loughrey (The Independent) declared Pearl to be a "brand new horror icon".
 Delos Trinos (CBR) called Pearl "an iconic tragic monster" and a "hauntingly tragic figure".
 Alison Foreman of IndieWire ranked Pearl as the sixth-scariest female horror villain, naming Pearl's monologue as her most frightening scene as it "ferociously picks apart [her] psyche".
 Yamato (The Los Angeles Times) considered Pearl to be a "richly dynamic role", adding that the character's monologue was one "for the ages".
 Wendy Ide of The Guardian praised Pearl's character, writing that it was "filled with kittenish cruelty and the creeping rot of madness, all topped off with a monstrous, distorting need to be loved".
 Sofia Torres of The Heights named Pearl a "brilliantly complex" character, writing: "In a way, Pearl's self awareness and, sometimes, her remorse humanizes her character".
 Nicholas Johnson of MovieWeb called Pearl "one of the more recent additions to the canon of terrifying horror film serial killers" and one of the "most compelling film characters in recent memory".

 A scene from Pearl where the character yells "I'm a star" became a popular meme on social media after its release.
+Inde Navarrette credited Goth's performance in Pearl as an inspiration for her performance as Nikki in Obsession (2025).